PidgeyUsedGust/pyprose/readme.md

 ]))
 ```

 The learned program can be ran on new inputs—a list of two strings in this case.
-In this case, calling `p(["Etelka", "Bala"])` then returns a new string `Bala, E.`.
+In this case, calling `p(["Etelka", "Bala"])` then returns a new string `"Bala, E."`.

 More information and examples can be found in the documentation.